Random interlacements and amenability: The amenable case

-According to Remark~\ref{r:unique}, we need to adapt the technique of \cite{BK89} in order to apply it to the sets $\mathcal{I}$ or $\Iedges$.

-\begin{proposition} Let $G$ be a transient and transitive graph and fix $u > 0$.
-The number of infinite connected components induced by the set $\hat{\mathcal{I}}$ as defined in \eqref{e:barI} is $\mathbb{P}_u$-almost surely a constant, which is either $1$ or $\infty$. \end{proposition}

-\begin{proof} The proof of Corollary 2.3 of \cite{Szn07} would go through in the current setting with only minor modifications, but here we proceed in a slightly different manner.
-We denote by $N$ the number of connected components induced by $\hat{\mathcal{I}}(\omega)$.
-The fact that $N$ is almost surely a constant follows from ergodicity, see ~\eqref{e.edgeergod}.
+According to Remark~\ref{runique}, we need to adapt the technique of \cite{BK89} in order to apply it to the sets $\mathcal{I}$ or $\Iedges$. \begin{proposition} Let $G$ be a transient and transitive graph and fix $u > 0$.
+The number of infinite connected components induced by the set $\hat{\mathcal{I}}$ as defined in (\ref{ebarI}) is $\mathbb{P}_u$-almost surely a constant, which is either $1$ or $\infty$. \end{proposition} \begin{pf} The proof of Corollary 2.3 of~\cite{Szn07} would go through in the current setting with only minor modifications, but here we proceed in a slightly different manner.
+We denote by $N$ the number of connected components induced by $\hat {\mathcal{I}}(\omega)$.
+The fact that $N$ is almost surely a constant follows from ergodicity; see (\ref{eedgeergod}).
 Moreover, $\Iedges$ induces at least one unbounded connected component a.s.
 Thus it remains to show that for any $2\le k<\infty$, ${\mathbb P}_u[N=k]=0$.
 Assume for contradiction that for some $2\le k <\infty$ we have ${\mathbb P}_u[N=k]=1$.
 Fix $o \in V$, under the above assumption, we can pick $L<\infty$ so large that the event

 has positive probability.
-Denote by $W_1^*$ the set of trajectories in $W^*$ that visit \emph{every} vertex in $B(o,L)$.
-Decompose $\omega$ into $\omega^1=1_{W_1^*}\omega$ and $\omega^2=1_{W^* \setminus W_1^*} \cdot \omega$.
-Under ${\mathbb P}_u$, $\omega^1$ and $\omega^2$ are independent Poisson point processes with intensity measures $u 1_{W_1^*}\,d\nu$ and $u 1_{W^* \setminus W_1^*} \cdot d\nu$ respectively.
+Denote by $W_1^*$ the set of trajectories in $W^*$ that visit \textit{every} vertex in $B(o,L)$.
+Decompose $\omega$ into $\omega^1=1_{W_1^*}\omega$ and $\omega^2=1_{W^* \setminus W_1^*} \cdot\omega$.
+Under ${\mathbb P}_u$, $\omega^1$ and $\omega^2$ are independent Poisson point processes with intensity measures $u 1_{W_1^*}\,d\nu$ and $u 1_{W^* \setminus W_1^*} \cdot d\nu$, respectively.
 Using only the transience and connectedness of $G$, it readily follows that the mass of $1_{W_1^*}\,d\nu$ is strictly positive.
 Since each trajectory in $W_1^*$ intersects every trajectory of $W_{B(o,L)}^*$, it follows that if $\omega^1(W^*)>0$, only one connected component induced by $\hat{\mathcal{I}}(\omega)$ intersects $B(o,L)$.
 Thus we have the inclusion

-From ~\eqref{e.aincl} it follows that $A\subset \tilde{A}$ where
+From (\ref{eaincl}) it follows that $A\subset\tilde{A}$ where

 and since $A$ has positive probability the same holds for $\tilde{A}$.
 Since the events $\tilde{A}$ and $\{\omega^1(W^*)>0\}$ are defined in terms of independent Poisson point processes, they are independent.
 Therefore,